mcharouk/aws/DiscoveryDays/GenAI-usecases.md

 * TymeX partnered with AWS to implement and develop generative AI solutions to address their challenges.
 * They adopted a two-phased approach: initially leveraging existing AWS AI services and subsequently building custom AI applications.
 * The solution focused on automating recurring development tasks, enhancing code quality, and providing AI-powered assistance to developers.
-* An internal AI chatbot was developed to streamline internal communication and support various tasks, including HR processes.
+* An internal AI chatbot was developed to streamline internal communication
+  * AI to select good CV of engineering and development roles
+  * AI to summarize complex documents about compliant software design and compliance documentation

 ### Technology Used